ChrisTX/doi-config/README.md

 Included is a SourceMod plugin that automatically adjusts the bot count depending on the amount of players, independent from map scripting.
 For this to work, the currently active game mode needs to have a `server_<gamemode>.cfg` as it should have from the `gamemodes` folder.

 ### Server patch
-In order to enable stats with custom content and the playlist restrictions not to apply, the `engine_srv.so` has to be copied into `doi/bin`.
-It is patched to disable these restrictions.
+In order to enable stats with custom content and the playlist restrictions not to apply, the provided `engine_srv.so` in the `server-patch` directory has to be copied into `doi/bin`.
+It has been modified to not enforce the aforementioned restrictions.

 ### SourceMod keybinds
 The admin menu `sm_admin` requires the keys 6 to 0 to be bound.
 Add the following to your client configuration (`config.cfg`):